NeonSync/AutoFixNow/README.md

-🔧 AutoFixNow - On-Demand Vehicle Repair at Your Location
+🔧 AutoFixNow - On-Demand Vehicle Repair at Your Location (On working)

 AutoFixNow is a web-based platform that connects users with verified local mechanics for quick, on-spot vehicle repairs such as tire punctures, breakdowns, and basic servicing.
 Whether you're stuck on the road or just need instant vehicle support — AutoFixNow brings the mechanic to you.